earthly/website/blog/_posts/2021-07-06-g++-makefile.md

     std::cout << "You passed: " << i << std::endl;
 }
 ```

 <figcaption>`func.c`</figcaption>

 In order to compile your program, you need to compile both `hello.cpp` and `func.cpp`, since the former depends on the latter.

 ```bash
 g++ -o hello hello.cpp func.cpp
 ```

 If you have more files, then you need to list all of them, while taking care to set the correct include paths and library paths.
 Moreover, if your code uses any library, you need to list those libraries, too.
 The resultant command is likely massive and difficult to remember and type.
 Also, the compilation command will compile all of the source files every time it is executed.
-But if some of the source files haven’t been modified since the last compilation, it’s a waste of time and resources to compile all the files.
+But if some of the source files haven't been modified since the last compilation, it's a waste of time and resources to compile all the files.
 But keeping track of what has changed manually is also a difficult task.

 This is where the `make` utility helps. `make` lets you define your target, and how to reach the target and what are the dependencies.
 Then it automatically keeps track of which dependencies have changed and recompiles only the necessary parts.